kaiyi27/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Constraints:**
-* Format of expiry date is `dd-mm-yyyy` e.g: `31-12-2025` and it should not be a past date.
+* Format of the expiry date is `dd-mm-yyyy` e.g.: `31-12-2025` and it should not be a past date.
-* Value of premium should be larger than 0.
+* Value of the premium should be larger than 0.
-* The maximum policies per person is 5.
+* The maximum number of policies per person is 5.
 * Only clients can be assigned a policy.
 Attempts to assign a policy to a partner will be denied.
 </box>